polar-rules/nest-task/README.md

 ### Nest integration

-In purpose to integrate with Nest.js we modify `nest-cli.json` file located inside your root directory.
+In purpose to integrate with <a href="https://github.com/nestjs/nest" target="_blank">Nest.js</a> we modify `nest-cli.json` file located inside your root directory.
 We add key `task` in this file on top level.
 The object should have the following format:

 `<root>/nest-cli.json`